zorawan/MajorStudio1/lab01_intro_to_coding/exercises/README.md

-# Data Visualization Major Studio 1 Fall 2021
+# This is my first assignment for Major Studioc

-This is my first assignment for Major Studio
+Using [ex6_dom_manipulation.js](https://github.com/zorawan/MajorStudio1/blob/main/lab01_intro_to_coding/exercises/ex6_dom_manipulation.js) to create a HTML to display the size of Iris.
 <h3>Main Goal:</h3>
 Create a visualization to show the data from iris_json file.